jkfffffffj/Deep-Learning-Specialization/README.md

 ### Reminder
 -------------------
-I am really glad if you can use it as a reference and happy to discuss with you about issues related with the course even further deep learning techniques. **Please only use it as a reference**.
+This repository is strictly for academic use.
+Please use it as a reference only.

 ### 1. Neural Network and Deep Learning
 * Week 1